redphx/esphome-ugreen-hdmi-switcher/README.md

 # ESPHome UGREEN HDMI Switcher
 Control UGREEN HDMI Switcher/Splitter over WiFi using ESPHome.
-You can still control it with the physical button on top of the device.
+You can still control it with the physical button on top of the device (it also changes the state in Home Assistant device).
 Demo video: https://youtu.be/F_oZo9kNero

 ⚠️ **DISCLAIMER:** Nobody but you is responsible for any damage this mod may cause.